 We also have the right to insist that if you're going to come to America, you must have the means to provide for yourself for an extended period of time.

-You can't come to America and say, I want free medical care and I want free dental care and housing and and have the benefits paid for by the American citizens.
+You can't come to America and say, I want free medical care and I want free dental care and housing and have the benefits paid for by the American citizens.

-And if you make it to Australia, there's been a number now of prime ministers elected that have said become an Australian.
+And if you make it to Australia, there's been a number now of prime ministers elected that have said, become an Australian.

-You you're you're being a part of our society, and it's been met with liberal resistance only.
+And it's been met with liberal resistance only.

-Or merit-based, you know, people that have particular skills that are in need, uh engineers or maybe those in the oil and energy sectors, uh, now that we are about to have explosive growth in all areas involving energy with the president's deregulation, and we're already seeing the beginning signs of it all.
+Now that we are about to have explosive growth in all areas involving energy with the president's deregulation, and we're already seeing the beginning signs of it all, maybe that would be a particularly qualifying piece of information.

-But the reality is, you know, this is your modern extreme radical democratic party.
+But the reality is, you know, this is your modern extreme radical Democratic Party.

-Look at how many Democrats now they think abortion is the not abortion.
+Look at how many Democrats now they think abortion is the, not abortion.

 They think infanticide ought to be the single biggest issue for 2020.